-There is so much hype or “buzz” around the topic of Self-Care that it can be hard to wade through the massive amounts of information out on the web right now.
+There is so much hype or “buzz” around the topic of Self-Care that it can be hard to wade through the massive amounts of information out there right now.
 The question I kept coming up against is “Yeah, but what about for me?”.
-I just couldn’t see how all these routines, planners and checklists could be fit into my life without causing more stress.
+I just couldn’t see how all these routines, planners and checklists could be fit into my life without causing MORE Stress.

 You might be saying “But that doesn’t narrow down what I should be doing!”, please stick with me, cause I promise we will get to the fun stuff.

 When I was on Maternity Leave I was surprised to realize How Maternity Leave Helped me Build a Better Relationship With Myself.
 A good portion of that relationship was tied to self-care and building a routine around handling all the stress in my life.